Healthy food at its best. So good I went here twice. In a week. And I have no regrets. :)

-The Crab Meat and Sea Urchin Pasta was creamy all over.
+The Crab Meat and Sea Urchin Pasta were creamy all over.
 It was truly impressive, and that's coming from a non-seafood fanatic.
 The All' Amatriciana was topped with two huge pieces of pancetta on top, the acid from the sauce is just right.

-We weren't able to try a lot of the popular main dishes as the appetizers, salad and pasta were enough to make us full, but we ordered the Roast Organic Chicken (Php 595).
+We weren't able to try a lot of the popular main dishes as the appetizers, salad, and pasta were enough to make us full, but we ordered the Roast Organic Chicken (Php 595).

-The meat was juicy, tender and flavorful.
+The meat was juicy, tender, and flavorful.
 How can something that looks so simple be that good?

-The dessert has organic honeycomb, housemade Greek yogurt and citrus curd.
+The dessert has organic honeycomb, housemade Greek yogurt, and citrus curd.
 It took me a while to appreciate the acidity, but it was a great palate cleanser after a hearty meal.

 During the second visit, I skipped the dessert and went for one of the organic coffees: Hineleban from Bukidnon (Php 105).